The Impact of Obesity on the Health of Children and Adults in the UAE

 The oil boom of the early 1950s had turned a country that had people living mostly a nomadic life herding sheep and cattle, into one of the richest countries in the world.
 One profound outcome was the change in the lifestyle of individuals.

-Members of the population in the UAE now enjoy the extremely high standards of life with modern settings and surroundings.
-The evolution of the country has made it into one of the most cosmopolitan havens for ultra-net worth locals and expatriates.
+Members of the population in the UAE now enjoy extremely high standards of life with modern settings and surroundings.
+The evolution of the country has made it into one of the most cosmopolitan havens for ultra-high-net-worth locals and expatriates.

 In the past, the diet of the UAE population before the oil boom was mainly of fish, rice, bread, dates, yogurt, homegrown vegetables, and meat from sheep, goats, and camels.
 However, in the 21st Century, people are more drawn to fast foods, as compared to traditional Arab cuisine.